 The first thing that Minecraft does is apply two modifiers to the base enchantment level (the green number, and the number of experience levels you actually pay).
 Each modifier is restricted to a certain range, with numbers close to the middle of the range more common than those near the ends.

-Next, Minecraft picks a value between 0.85 and 1.15.
+Next, Minecraft picks a value between 0.85 and 1.15, with values closer to 1.0 being more likely.
 The enchantment level is multiplied by this value (so it increases or decreases by up to 15%) and then rounded to the nearest integer.

 Find possible enchantments